 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+This datapoint measures the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
 Some experts would argue that this is a measure of rehabilitation services.

 Scores for Fort Wayne, IN